CloudWanderer-io/CloudWanderer/doc_source/examples.rst

 Some resources require additional API calls beyond the initial ``list`` or ``describe`` call to retrieve all their metadata.
 For example, let's say we want to get the value of ``enableDnsSupport`` for a VPC.
-We can get this one of two ways, either by getting the ``enable_dns_support`` attribute on our :class:`~cloudwanderer.cloud_wanderer_resource.CloudWandererResource` object, or by calling :meth:`~cloudwanderer.cloud_wanderer_resource.CloudWandererResource.get_secondary_attribute` with a `JMESPath <https://jmespath.org/>`_.
+We can get this one of two ways, either by looping over the dictionaries in :attr:`~cloudwanderer.cloud_wanderer_resource.ResourceMetadata.secondary_attributes` on :attr:`~cloudwanderer.cloud_wanderer_resource.CloudWandererResource.cloudwanderer_metadata`, or by calling :meth:`~cloudwanderer.cloud_wanderer_resource.CloudWandererResource.get_secondary_attribute` with a `JMESPath <https://jmespath.org/>`_.

 .. doctest ::

     >>> first_vpc = next(storage_connector.read_resources(service='ec2', resource_type='vpc'))
-    >>> first_vpc.enable_dns_support
+    >>> first_vpc.cloudwanderer_metadata.secondary_attributes
-    Traceback (most recent call last):
-     ...
-    AttributeError: 'CloudWandererResource' object has no attribute 'enable_dns_support'
+    []
     >>> first_vpc.get_secondary_attribute('[].EnableDnsSupport.Value')
     []

-However, when we try, we find the attribute empty!
+However, when we try, we find it empty!

 This is because this value isn't captured when we write the VPC using :meth:`~cloudwanderer.cloud_wanderer.CloudWanderer.write_resources` as it's not returned by a standard